renmaoting/distributedAppCrawler/README.md

 This is a distributed App crawler, it will grabs all the App informations from Google Play, including:

-  1. App name
+  1. App name           6. type
-  2. author
-  3. rating
-  4. price
-  5. version
-  6. type
-  7. update time
+  2. author             7. update time
-  8. download number
+  3. rating             8. download number
-  9. review number
+  4. price              9. review number
+  5. version            10.
+URL

-THen it will store datas into mongodb
+then store datas into mongodb

 Use scrapy-redis + mongodb.